3dvconf/3dvconf.github.io/2026/visa.md

 **Visa Invitation Letters**

-Information on requesting an invitation letter is provided in the registration confirmation email.
+Information on requesting an invitation letter is provided in the registration process.
 Please follow up with us as soon as you have registered for the conference.